yyyaaan/jungle/README.md

 ## Deployment checklist

-Environment variable for Django Secret
+- Environment variable for Django Secret
+- User group data to be dumped and save to fixture